skydome20/crawler_CIA_CREST/README.md

 ##3. download.doc.CIA_CREST(parse.table)

-That is, we download documents(.pdf) about "secret letter" in the top 10 pages.
+That is, we want to download documents(.pdf) about "secret letter" in the top 10 pages.

 ```
 reference.table = download.doc.CIA_CREST(parse.table)